buildingSMART/IFC4.3.x-development/docs/schemas/core/IfcKernel/Entities/IfcSimplePropertyTemplate.md

 * <small>P_TABLEVALUE</small>: determining the measure type of _IfcPropertyTableValue.DefiningValues_
 * <small>P_REFERENCEVALUE</small>: determining the measure type of _IfcPropertyTableValue.PropertyReference_

-> NOTE  The value range of the measure type is within the select type _IfcValue_ for all _PropertyType_'s with the exeption of <small>P_REFERENCEVALUE</small>.
+> NOTE  The value range of the measure type is within the select type _IfcValue_ for all _PropertyType_'s with the exception of <small>P_REFERENCEVALUE</small>.
 Here it is within the select type _IfcObjectReferenceSelect_.

 ### SecondaryMeasureType
 Secondary measure type assigned to the definition of the property.
 It should be provided, if the _PropertyType_ is set to: